vedantparmar12/MCP-RAG/README.md

 - **Cost**: No additional API costs, just computational overhead.

 #### 3. **USE_AGENTIC_RAG**
 Enables specialized code example extraction and storage.
-When crawling documentation, the system identifies code blocks (≥300 characters), extracts them with surrounding context, generates summaries, and stores them in a separate vector database table specifically designed for code search.
+When crawling documentation, the system identifies code blocks (≥300 characters), extracts them with surrounding context, generates summaries using parallel processing, and stores them in a separate vector database table specifically designed for code search.

 - **When to use**: Essential for AI coding assistants that need to find specific code examples, implementation patterns, or usage examples from documentation.
 - **Trade-offs**: Significantly slower crawling due to code extraction and summarization, requires more storage space.
 - **Cost**: Additional LLM API calls for summarizing each code example.
+- **Benefits**:
-- **Benefits**: Provides a dedicated `search_code_examples` tool that AI agents can use to find specific code implementations.
+  - Provides a dedicated `search_code_examples` tool that AI agents can use to find specific code implementations
+  - Parallel processing of code summaries using ThreadPoolExecutor for faster indexing
+  - Context-aware summaries that include surrounding documentation text

 #### 4. **USE_RERANKING**
 Applies cross-encoder reranking to search results after initial retrieval.
 Uses a lightweight cross-encoder model (`cross-encoder/ms-marco-MiniLM-L-6-v2`) to score each result against the original query, then reorders results by relevance.